abinit/abinit/doc/tutorial/nuc.md

 where the $\gamma$ factors are the nuclear gyromagnetic ratios in MHz/T and $h$ is Planck's constant in SI units.
 For our ClF example, we use 4.17566 MHz/T for $^{35}$Cl, and 40.069244 MHz/T for $^{19}$F. These factors then yield
-$J_{yy} = 1169$ Hz, and $J_{zz} = 128$ Hz, for an isotropic value of 822 Hz.
+$J_{yy} = 1166$ Hz, and $J_{zz} = 131$ Hz, for an isotropic value of 821 Hz.
 For comparison,
-the experimental value is 839 Hz [[cite:bryce2000indirect]], although this very good level of agreement with experiment should be checked very carefully against convergence parameters and molecular geometry.
+the experimental value is 839 Hz [[cite:bryce2000indirect]] Note that this good level of agreement with experiment should be checked very carefully against convergence parameters and molecular geometry.